TurkmenistanOfficial Name: Turkmenistan

 Some travelers have reported difficulties taking other items out of Turkmenistan, particularly things like antique jewelry, which could be perceived to be of historical value.
 Turkmenistan's indigenous dog, the Alabay, is considered a national treasure and is banned for export without prior permission.
 U.S. citizens should also check to ensure that any item they intend to bring into the United States is permitted by U.S. customs regulations.

 You should carry a copy of your passport and visa with you at all times so that if questioned by local officials you have proof of your identity and citizenship readily available.

 Travelers to Turkmenistan should be aware that there are several types of poisonous snakes and insects indigenous to the country.

-Anti-sodomy laws remain on the books in Turkmenistan and carry criminal penalties.
-Social norms in Turkmenistan are extremely conservative, and although the Embassy is not aware of any recent arrests or prosecutions for such activities, harassment or detention are possible.
+LGBT RIGHTS: Anti-pederasty laws remain on the books in Turkmenistan and carry criminal penalties.
+Social norms in Turkmenistan are extremely conservative, and harassment, detention, and prison sentences are possible.
 We would strongly caution against displays of affection by homosexual or heterosexual couples.
+For more detailed information about LGBT rights in Turkmenistan, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on LGBT travel, please read our Information for LGBT Travelers page.

 You can find good information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.